Senior Scholar, Office of Quality, Curriculum, and Assessment, AAC&U

-Susan Albertine is a senior scholar in the Office of Integrative Liberal Learning and the Global Commons at AAC&U. She has directed the LEAP States Initiative since 2008 and leads the Faculty Collaboratives project.
+Susan Albertine is a senior scholar in the Office of Quality, Curriculum, and Assessment at AAC&U. She directed the LEAP States Initiative from 2008-2017 and led the Faculty Collaboratives project.
 She served as vice president of the Office of Diversity, Equity, and Student Success at AAC&U (2010-2016).
 In that role, she provided leadership for programs and activities related to college readiness and student success, and for the Making Excellence Inclusive initiative.

 Albertine received her BA in English from Cornell University, her MA in English from SUNY Cortland, and her Ph.D. in English from the University of Chicago.
 She was active in AAC&U before joining the association, serving as co-leader of the Educated Citizen and Public Health initiative, a collaborative project co-sponsored by AAC&U and the Association of Schools and Programs of Public Health, and other organizations.
 She was dean of the School of Humanities and Social Sciences and professor of English at the College of New Jersey from 2002 to 2008.
 Previously, she served as vice provost for undergraduate studies, Temple University, and assistant to the provost, University of Pennsylvania.
 She has held faculty positions at the University of North Florida, St. Olaf College, and Susquehanna University, where she was chair of the Department of English.
 Her scholarship in American literature of the late 19th century led to research and an array of publications on women’s work in print culture and on businesswomen’s careers (in fiction and history) during the growth phase of industrialization in the U.S. Her work in public health emphasizes the contributions of the liberal arts and liberal education to public health and global health education.